JOB-PORTAL

 If the potential analysis yields positive results, we can also support you, upon request, in the further development of your co-location project to construction readiness – e.g., with the coordination and supplementation of the permitting planning, the expansion of the grid connection procedure, and the preparation of building permit documents.
 If required, we also accompany the technical planning up to implementation readiness (e.g., detailed design), the preparation of tenders/bids, and subsequent construction and acceptance support.

-FAQ: Co-Location Potential Analysis
+FAQ: Co-Location Analysis

-What is a Co-Location Potential Analysis?
+What is a Co-Location Analysis?

 Who is the analysis particularly relevant for?